Jokate Mwegelo: Early life and education

 She attended St. Anthony Secondary School from January 2000, where she received her ordinary secondary education, graduating in 2003 with a Certificate of Secondary Education.
 She served as Assistant Head Girl from 2002 to 2003.
 In 2002, during the Model United Nations General Assembly in Tanzania she was appointed to serve as the Secretary General.

-In march 2004, she joined Loyola High School in Dar Es Salaam, Tanzania to pursue her Advanced Secondary Education, graduating in February 2006 with an Advanced Certificate of Secondary Education.
+In March 2004, she joined Loyola High School in Dar Es Salaam, Tanzania to pursue her Advanced Secondary Education, graduating in February 2006 with an Advanced Certificate of Secondary Education.
 Mwegelo served as a prefect responsible for coordinating all club activities at the school from 2004 to 2005.
 She was selected as the head prefect for the school from 2005 to 2006.
-In April 2005, at the inter commonwealth essay competition organized by the Commonwealth of Nations she was awarded 2nd position for best essay.
+In April 2005, at the inter commonwealth essay competition organized by the Commonwealth of Nations she was awarded 2nd place for best essay.
 Nationally, she ranked 2nd among female candidates in the English language examination.

-Mwegelo attended at the University of Dar Es Salaam from 2007 to 2010 where she graduated Bachelor of Arts with Honors in Political Science B.P.S. and Philosophy with a G.P.A of 4.0.
+Mwegelo attended the University of Dar Es Salaam from 2007 to 2010 where she graduated Bachelor of Arts with Honors in Political Science B.P.S. and Philosophy with a G.P.A of 4.0.
 Mwegelo was the founder and coordinator of the University of Dar Es Salaam United Nations Association Chapter in 2008.
 With other students and partners, Mwegelo organized various initiatives including the Stand Up Campaign towards the MDGs in 2009, commemoration of the International Day of Peace with United Nations Information Centres in 2009 and the Mwalimu Nyerere Intellectual Festival (Kigoda cha Mwalimu) at the University of Dar Es Salaam in 2010.
 Mwegelo also served as the President of the Tanzania International Student Week in 2009.